We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Though it may seem a bit like fighting fire with fire, some people have reported relief from taking hot showers.
 If you try this method, it’s important to be careful and not overheat or further burn your skin.

 Peppermint oil has been rumored to help.
 Taking an oatmeal bath may also be worth a try, as these are often recommended to relieve itchiness associated with chicken pox.
-Applying baking soda paste to the affected areas may also offer some people relief, but other people report that it does not help them.
+Applying baking soda paste to the affected areas may also offer some people relief, but others report that it doesn’t help them.

 If you do choose to see your doctor, they may be able to recommend a prescription-strength anti-itch medication.

 It’s important to remember to keep an eye on any changes in your skin and to consult your doctor if you notice any pigment or texture changes.
-Annual skin checks may also be an important addition to your regular healthcare routine, as severe sunburn and continual exposure to the sun increase your risk for skin cancer.
+Annual skin checks may also be an important addition to your regular healthcare routine.
+Severe sunburns and continual exposure to the sun increase your risk for skin cancer.

 The best way to keep this from happening again is to use caution when out in the sun, especially for long periods of time.
-It has been theorized that people who experience hell’s itch may have some kind of genetic predisposition to it, though there isn’t any research to support this particular incidence.
+It’s been theorized that people who experience hell’s itch may have some kind of genetic predisposition to it, though there isn’t any

-People with fairer skin, too, are more susceptible to sunburns.
+People with lighter skin, too, are more susceptible to sunburns.
 Make sure you’re aware of how much sun exposure you can comfortably tolerate.
-In all instances, you should wear sunscreen containing a broad spectrum SPF designed to protect against UVA and UVB rays.
+In all instances, wear sunscreen containing a broad-spectrum SPF designed to protect against UVA and UVB rays.
 You can learn about the eight best remedies for itching here.